Want stress-free journeys? Now you can plan around disruptions, rebook and get help with Delay Repay. Find out more

 • 1 hand luggage, e.g. backpack or laptop bag

-Located in the heart of the capital, London St Pancras International station is conveniently located in the King’s Cross area and is easy to reach by National Rail, London Underground, bus services or car.
+Located in the heart of the capital, London St Pancras International station is conveniently located in central London.

 After you’ve arrived at London St Pancras International station, you’ll need to check-in for your Eurostar.
 Read on for more information on checking in, station facilities and First Class lounges.